top of page

 Our mission is to design intelligent systems (e.g., robots) that work alongside human teams in real-world, safety-critical environments (i.e., healthcare).
 Our research lies at the intersection of robotics, computer vision, and artificial intelligence.

-Through community engagement and human-centered design, we develop systems that improve teamwork and collaboration between multiple users with mobile robot systems, robot vision, AI, and AR/VR.
+Through community engagement and human-centered design, we conduct groundbreaking research that impacts both theoretical development and real-world applications in safety-critical environments.
+We develop systems that improve teamwork and collaboration between multiple users with mobile robot systems, robot vision, AI, and AR/VR.

 TEACHING